Just because someone is familiar with the Spanish language does not mean they know how to pronounce Buena Vista.

 By the way, if this page piques your interest, you might also enjoy the Colorado colloquialisms page.
 It is mainly about the sometimes-peculiar terms Coloradoans use when referring to certain areas of our state.

 Abarr: Bright claims it's AB-ar (with a short "a" in the first syllable), and says the town was given the maiden name of an early store owner's wife.
 However, I've been told of an area resident who has always pronounced it AY-bar (with a long "a").

-Acequia: this locale is not even shown on most maps - I think it's just a name given to the sidings that both railroad lines used to have in this area [photo].
-It used to be a pretty lonely place, but now the massive Highlands Ranch development (with nearly 100,000 residents) is right next door.
+Acequia: this locale is not even shown on most maps - I think it's just a name given to the sidings that both railroad lines had in this area [photo].
+Historically it was a pretty lonely place, but now the massive Highlands Ranch development is right next door.
 The word is Spanish for "irrigation ditch", so I suspect the name is in reference to the nearby High Line Canal.
 The word is properly pronounced "ah-SAY-kee-uh", although Bright claims locals used to say "ah-see-KWEE-uh".